Click on the links below to find out more

 A disorder in which extra bone develops along the acetabulum (pincer impingement) or on the femoral head (cam impingement).
-This bone overgrowth damages the soft tissues of the hip during movement and may predispose to arthritis.
+This overgrowth of bone causes damage to the surrounding soft tissue of the hip during movement, potentially leading to a predisposition to arthritis.
 More information

 A condition in which the hip socket is abnormally shallow.
-This puts more stress on the labrum to keep the femoral head within the socket, and makes the labrum more susceptible to tearing.
+This results in greater stress on the labrum in order to keep the femoral head within the socket, making the former more susceptible to tearing.

 Frequently caused by total hip replacement, this is an irritation of the tendon of the psoas muscle at the front of the hip